Friday Rock Show: Features

 The show generally included a studio session or live performance each week.
 Many of these studio sessions were engineered, mixed and produced by Dave Dade, BBC Senior Studio Manager, who worked closely with show producer Tony Wilson.
 Also featured were recordings from the BBC radio archives, both live and studio-sessions, from as far back as the late 1960s.
 This material included bands such as Led Zeppelin, Deep Purple, Jethro Tull, Uriah Heep, The Nice, Rush and Genesis, among others.
 At the time the majority of this material was not available on general release and even today, in the current era of the deluxe edition CD album featuring bonus tracks, some remains unavailable to the general public, mainly because Tony Wilson took the tapes with him when he left the BBC in 1995.

 Other features included "The Friday Night Connection", a quiz in which listeners had to identify three pieces of music and the connection or theme between them.
 From the beginning of 1985, this was replaced by "Lie Back And Enjoy It".
 Listeners would send in a list of tracks that would last for about 20 minutes, but did not have to have a connection.
 The person whose selection was chosen would still receive the record voucher and Van der Graaf's "Theme One" was still used to introduce the feature.
 In the late 80s, Vance introduced "Rock War" (later renamed "Rock Challenge" during the 1991 Gulf War), in which listeners were asked to vote for the best of three demo tapes sent in by aspiring bands.
 Another feature was the listeners' all-time chart, which took place once a year on the show's anniversary/birthday (Now We Are 1, Now We Are 2, etc.), during which were played the most popular rock tracks, as voted for by the listeners.
 (This invariably finished with Led Zeppelin's "Stairway to Heaven" at No. 1.)

 For most of its run, its intro and closing theme tune was the Dixie Dregs instrumental "Take it Off the Top", and the quiz used the Van der Graaf Generator track "Theme One" (a cover of the theme tune originally written for Radio 1 by George Martin in 1967); other jingles were written and performed by Samson (with Nicky Moore on vocals), Rose Tattoo and Vow Wow.
-The show replaced John Peel on Friday nights, but Peel's show had previously featured more mainstream styles of rock music than he personally favoured as "part of a review function"; after the Friday Rock Show began, Peel was able to concentrate on the post-punk styles he was most enthused by at this point.
+The show replaced John Peel on Friday nights, but Peel's show had previously featured more mainstream styles of rock music than he personally favoured as "part of a review function"; after the Friday Rock Show began, Peel was able to concentrate on the post-punk styles he was most enthused by at that point.